technosmarter/countdown-timer-in-php/README.md

 2. <a href="https://technosmarter.com/php/PHP-include-function.html">Include() function in php  </a>.<br>
 3. <a href="https://technosmarter.com/php/php-sign-up-form.html"> Registration form using PHP and MYSQL databse</a>.<br>
 4.<a href="https://technosmarter.com/php/PHP-Update-data-in-database-mysql-update-query.html">Update data in MYSQL database using PHP and MYSQL database </a>.

+Features of Countdown timer -
+1. Change new time
+2. A dynamic coundown timer .
+3.Time continue.
+4. Add more time and date.
+5. Date show .
+6. Update .
+7. Simple with better resource.